 - Maeda Toshiie (前田 利家, 1538-1599) of Kaga, 835,000

 - Date Masamune (伊達政宗, 1567-1636), founder of Sendai, 580,000

 - Ukita Hideie (宇喜多秀家, 1573-1655) of Bizen and Mimasaka, 574,000

-The procession was carefully organized, consisting of units of pikemen, mounted and unmounted swordsmen, banner carriers, karō and other domain officials with some of their own vassals and servants, the daimyō in his palanquin (kago) surrounded by a variety of personal attendants, extra palanquin carriers (rokushaku), porters carrying his necessities and appropriate gifts, and then rearguard units of samurai and servant personnel.
+The procession was carefully organized and consisted of units of pikemen, mounted and unmounted swordsmen, banner carriers, karō and other domain officials with some of their own vassals and servants, the daimyō in his palanquin (kago) surrounded by a variety of personal attendants, extra palanquin carriers (rokushaku), porters carrying his necessities and appropriate gifts, and then rearguard units of samurai and servant personnel.
 As the retinue advanced, front-runners cleared the highway, commanding observers and others to kneel while the daimyō passed.
-The routes and timing of these processions were carefully systematized, and to accommodate them a network of inns developed on the major highways, most notably the 53 post stations of the Tōkaidō (東海道).
-These massive and expensive operations imposed costly burdens on the daimyō‘s exchequer, in the process contributing significantly to the spread of a commercial economy along the highways of Japan.
+The routes and timing of these processions were carefully systematised, and to accommodate them a network of inns developed on the major highways, most notably the 53 post stations of the Tōkaidō (東海道).
+These massive and expensive operations imposed costly burdens on the daimyō‘s exchequer, in the process contributing significantly to the spread of a "commercial" economy along the highways of Japan.